bigskysoftware/_hyperscript/www/features/on.md

 - `first` - The first event that arrives will be queued, all others will be dropped
 - `last` - The last event that arrives will be queued, all others will be dropped

-`queued last` is the default behavior
+`queue last` is the default behavior

 ### <a name="exceptions"></a>[Exceptions](#exceptions)